wisemapping/wisemapping-frontend/README.md

 ## License

 The source code is Licensed under the WiseMapping Open License, Version 1.0 (the “License”);
-You may obtain a copy of the License at: [https://wisemapping.atlassian.net/wiki/display/WS/License]
+You may obtain a copy of the [License](https://wisemapping.atlassian.net/wiki/display/WS/License)